rstegg/shop-chat/README.md

 ### Server

-- Refactor product routes to be more modular, using middleware
+- Check stripe endpoints to be valid attributes
+- Refactor attributes into scheme or model files

 ### App